– Montreal in 1914 –

 La Patrie, 4 Mach, 1914.
 The estimate of 13,000 is from the Star, 6 April, 1914

 Marilyne Brisebois, “La Fédération nationale Saint-Jean-Baptiste et la constitution d’un réseau catholique feminin transnational 1907 – 1920” Historie Sociale/Social History.
 Vol 49 No 98 May 2016.
 P. 105 – 124.
-See also Danyèle Lacombe, Marie Gerin-Lajoie’s Hidden Crucifixes Social Catholicism, Feminism and Quebec Modernity MA Thesis (University of Albert 1998)
+See also Danyèle Lacombe, Marie Gerin-Lajoie’s Hidden Crucifixes Social Catholicism, Feminism and Quebec Modernity MA Thesis (University of Alberta 1998)

 Paul-Andre Linteau, Histoire de Montréal depuis la Confederation (Montreal 1992), p.466-467